wardwouts/koreader-novnc/README.md

 - `/books` the path where koreader will search for books by default (you can always browse).
 Can be read-only.
 - `/passwd` location of the vnc password file.
 You should create your own using `vncpasswd`.
 Can be read-only.
 - `/config` the path where koreader configuration is stored.
 Needs to be writeable by the container user (UID 1000).
+- `/usr/lib/koreaders/fonts` the path where koreader looks for its fonts.
+Use a subdir to mount additional ones, so the regular ones are  where they are expected.

 ## Environment
 ### Cursor